coala/coala/docs/Developers/Review.rst

     .. note::

-        Only one acknowledgment is needed per commit i.e ``ack commit_SHA``.Unack is used for disapprove commit that is ack-ed by someone else.
+        Only one acknowledgment is needed per commit i.e ``ack commit_SHA``.
+        Unack is used for disapprove commit that is ack-ed by someone else.

 4. If the commits are not linearly mergeable into master, rebase and go to step one.